 Additions under the category Buildings under construction relate to the renovation works of the K2 project (see note 3.4.
 Cash and cash equivalents).
-Following the reception of the 6th, 4th, 3rd and 2nd floors during the year 2022, the related assets were transferred to the relevant asset categories and depreciated accordingly.
-The remaining carrying amount of 182 375 euro as at 31 December 2022 relates to the works in progress for the first and ground floors.
+The carrying amount of 906 230 euro as at 31 December 2024 relates to the works in progress in the floor -1 and on the roof.